 The Root of Our Problems

-’ Prof. Sir, William Arthur Lewis once said, “Education and schooling are not the same thing.
-What goes on inside the schools are not always education, and the result may well be to reduce productive capacity rather than to increase it
+OUR ‘EDUCATION’ – Formal schooling teaches just about 15 – 22% of what a person needs to be very effective or truly successful in life – even globally; that is ‘Partial Education.’
+Prof. Sir, William Arthur Lewis once said, “Education and schooling are not the same thing.
+What goes on inside the schools are not always education, and the result may well be to reduce productive capacity rather than to increase it.”

 Majority choose to pursue and live the pleasant life, rather than the meaningful life.
 This affects career choices so, about 80% of people reluctantly go to work every day.
 Any wonder why productivity is generally so low?
 Formal education is very important and indeed necessary; however, formal schooling alone is grossly inadequate!

+‘TOTAL EDUCATION’ – The surest way!
 It’s about complementing formal schooling with the 78-85% success and effectiveness factor that formal education largely neglects.

 We cannot continue to do the same things we have been doing and expect different results.
 The 78-85% factor happen to be so important to the extent that continuing to ignore them will inhibit our socio-economic development as a people, and on the other hand, implementing them on a wide scale will transform society for the better.
 We will be raising exceptional achievers; ‘those who would effectively isolate the various developmental problems facing Ghana and Africa at various levels, and work out tangible, comprehensive and therefore effective solutions to them, and see to their conclusive implementation to achieve the expected results.’